thematuu/ChatGPT-file-upload/README.md

 ### Firefox

-1. Download or clone this repository to your local machine.
+1. Download Firefox Folder or clone this repository to your local machine.
 2. Open the Firefox browser and navigate to `about:debugging`.
 3. Click on "This Firefox".
 4. Click on "Load Temporary Add-on...".